 #6 Visit the Giant Tortoise Breeding Centre

 If you want to see giant tortoises, you have to stop by the Giant Tortoise Breeding Centre.
 While there are chances that you can see those animals in the wild (we saw a giant tortoise on our way to the Wall of Tears), the breeding centre is the only place where you are guaranteed to spot them.
 And not just one.
 Here, you will find a dozen huge tortoises, seemingly waiting for you to take pictures of them.

-It is hard to believe but a few hundred years ago, a quarter million tortoises lived in the Galapagos Islands.
-These days, their numbers have been reduced to a few thousand, with many species having gone extinct.
+It is hard to believe, but a few hundred years ago, a quarter million tortoises lived in the Galapagos Islands.
+These days, their numbers have dwindled to a few thousand, with many species having gone extinct.
 Back before people became aware of conservation and the need to protect our nature, sailors stopped in Galapagos to hunt tortoises.
-They were excellent food supplies since they could be transported alive and then killed just before being eaten.
+They were excellent food supplies since you could transport them alive and then kill them just before eating them.

 These days, breeding centres located on the big islands try to restore the population.
-They look for tortoise nests, collect the eggs, hatch them and take care of the baby tortoises to increase their chance of survival, and then eventually release the tortoises into the wild.
+They look for tortoise nests, collect the eggs, hatch them and take care of the baby tortoises to increase their chance of survival.
+Eventually, they then release the tortoises into the wild.

-The Giant Tortoise Breeding Centre can be reached from Puerto Villami via a boardwalk.
-While walking here, you also have the chance to spot flamingos and marine iguanas.
+You can reach the Giant Tortoise Breeding Centre from Puerto Villami via a boardwalk.
+While walking here, you also have the chance of spotting flamingos and marine iguanas.

 1 – 2h

 #7 Snorkel at Concha de Perla